Rhaditbhule92/Bypass-ANGLE-Vulkan/README.md

 ---

+### Bonus: Built Without Root or Debugging — Even This GitHub Page

+Here’s a fun fact: this very GitHub repository — from the scripts to this `README.md` —
+was built entirely from the **same device** running the Vulkan configuration.

+- No root
+- No USB debugging
+- No PC
+- No ADB
+- No bootloader unlock

+Just **Termux**, with access to `git`, `nano`, `curl`, and shell scripting — all working smoothly thanks to the performance state unlocked via `setprop`.

+> This is a 100% mobile-built project.
+> From initial testing to documentation to `git push` — it all happened on-device, through Termux only.

+This further proves how far you can push a locked Android Go device when you understand its native internals — no exploits needed.

+---

 ## Real-Time Sync Phenomenon

 One of the most mind-blowing side effects of this `setprop` configuration is the spontaneous **real-time sync behavior** between: